New this week Modern Adulthood Read →

 Focus: The Product

-I build tools that survive contact with operations—pairing ambition with ownership, instrumentation, and accountability.
+I build tools that survive contact with operations—backed by ownership, instrumentation, and accountability.

 The Theorist